-Scientific noun: Tropaeolum majus L.
+Scientific name: Tropaeolum majus L.

-Common noun: Nasturtium
+Common English name: Nasturtium

-Habitat: Garden plant coming from Peru.
+Habitat: Garden plant from Peru.

-Active principles of nasturtium
+Active ingredients of nasturtium

 - Sulfurous glycosides: glucotropaeolin.